Image Translation for Medical Image Generation -- Ischemic Stroke Lesions: Model architectures

 \section{Model architectures}

-In this appendix, we describe the model architectures we have used for our DL models.
-To do so, we use the following abbreviations: Ck is a convolution, CTk a transposed convolution layer with k filters, D is a dropout layer, (L)ReLU is a (leaky) rectified linear unit activation layer, M a max-pooling layer, U a nearest neighbor upsampling layer, BN a batch normalization layer, and IN instance normalization.
+In this appendix, we use the following abbreviations: Ck is a convolution, CTk a transposed convolution layer with k filters, D is a dropout layer, (L)ReLU is a (leaky) rectified linear unit activation layer, M a max-pooling layer, U a nearest neighbor upsampling layer, BN a batch normalization layer, and IN instance normalization.